cleifwork/GAUTOCHARGER/README.md

 # GAUTOCHARGER: Automation Solution

 **GAUTOCHARGER** is an automation solution designed for laptops running Windows OS that are used as servers and are connected to a charger 24/7.
-This app helps manage the laptop's battery health by automatically disconnecting the power when charging is unnecessary.
+This solution helps manage the laptop's battery health by automatically disconnecting the power when charging is unnecessary.
 The process works by sending an email trigger to IFTTT from an EventGhost script, which then uses Tapo Smart Plugs (e.g., P100, P103, etc.) to control the power supply.
 This ensures that your server laptop remains charged without the risk of overcharging.

 - **Requirements**
--EventGhost: To run the automation script.
+- EventGhost: To run the automation script.
--IFTTT Account: To receive email triggers and automate power control.
+- IFTTT Account: To receive email triggers and automate power control.
--Tapo Smart Plug: Compatible models include P100, P103, etc.
+- Tapo Smart Plug: Compatible models include P100, P103, etc.
--Tapo Account: Required to manage your Tapo Smart Plugs.
+- Tapo Account: Required to manage your Tapo Smart Plugs.
--Python 3.11: The script requires Python to execute the automation logic.
+- Python 3.11: The script requires Python to execute the automation logic.

 - **How It Works**
-Trigger: EventGhost monitors the laptop's battery level and executes a script that sends an email to IFTTT when the battery level reaches a predefined threshold.
+- Trigger: EventGhost monitors the laptop's battery level and executes a script that sends an email to IFTTT when the battery level reaches a predefined threshold.
-Action: IFTTT then controls the Tapo Smart Plug to either cut or restore power to your laptop's charger.
+- Action: IFTTT then controls the Tapo Smart Plug to either cut or restore power to your laptop's charger.
-Result: Your laptop stays optimally charged without being constantly connected to power.
+- Result: Your laptop stays optimally charged without being constantly connected to power.

 ## Demo